 Brown sugar: this is not an overly sweet cobbler, so if your sweet tooth is strong or your peaches aren't quite ripe, add another ¼ cup sugar to the mix.
 White sugar can be substituted for light brown, if needed.

-Pie crust: we're using just one crust in this easy recipe.
+Pie crust: you just need a single pie crust for this recipe.
 If you have a homemade pie crust you love, by all means, use it.
 But store-bought pie dough works well, too.
 I like using an 8 x 8 casserole dish for this cobbler, so if your ready-made crust is round, just follow the pictures below and gather the crust in places, giving you more crust in each bite of fruit.
-If you're feeling fancy, cut out strips of your dough and build a lattice top.

-Raw sugar: when using pie crust for cobbler, I love adding a good sprinkle of raw sugar (or sanding sugar) over the top of the cobbler to add color and crunch to the finished dessert.
-If you don't have raw sugar or sanding sugar, granulated white sugar will work in a pinch.
+Raw sugar: the recipe calls for adding a sprinkle of raw sugar (or sanding sugar) over the top of the cobbler to add color and crunch to the finished dessert.
+If you don't have raw sugar or sanding sugar, granulated white sugar will work.

 In a small bowl, combine cornstarch, vanilla and a tablespoon or so of cold water (just enough to make the mixture liquid.)
 Stir until the cornstarch is dissolved then pour over the peach mixture.